lsst-sqre/sqr-016/index.rst

 Release build
 ^^^^^^^^^^^^^

-- Submit the run-rebuild job with your parameters (eg. 14.0 v14.0)
+- Submit the run-rebuild job with your parameters (eg. ``14.0`` ``v14.0``)

 - At this point you should not be seeing master-g type references as eups versions.
-Everything should have a tag-derviced version such as 14.0 if they are a DM repo and their semantic tag (eg. pyfits 3.0) if they are external.
+Everything should have a tag-derviced version such as ``14.0`` if they are a DM repo and their semantic tag (eg. ``pyfits 3.0``) if they are external.
 If you see one, you need to chase down why.
-The only situation that should happen is if a third party but a branch is used for LSST development that lacks any other type of semantic versioning (in the 14.0 release this included starlink_ast and jointcal_cholmod.
+The only situation that should happen is if a third party but a branch is used for LSST development that lacks any other type of semantic versioning (in the ``14.0`` release this included starlink_ast and jointcal_cholmod.

-- Note your final bNNNN number for the publish (either from the build log or by looking at the next of the annotated 14.0 tag on any repo eg. afw).
+- Note your final ``bNNNN`` number for the publish (either from the build log or by looking at the next of the annotated ``14.0`` tag on any repo eg. afw).

-- Submit the run-publish job making sure you have selected 'package' and not 'git' as the option.
+- Submit the run-publish job making sure you have selected ``package`` and not ``git`` as the option.

 Other OS checking
 ^^^^^^^^^^^^^^^^^

-While we only officially support the software on certain platforms (RHEL/CentOS 7 is the reference, and we CI MacOS and RHEL 6), we check in a number of other popular platforms (eg Ubuntu, newer versions of CentOS etc) by spinning up machines on Digital Ocean (typically) and following the user install instructions.
+While we only officially support the software on certain platforms (`RHEL/CentOS 7` is the reference, and we CI `MacOS` and `RHEL 6`), we check in a number of other popular platforms (eg `Ubuntu`, newer versions of `CentOS` etc) by spinning up machines on Digital Ocean (typically) and following the user install instructions.
 This also allows us to check the user from-scratch installation instructions including the pre-requisites.

 Binaries
 --------

-Run the tarball-matrix job with the options `SMOKE`, `RUN_SCONS_CHECK`, `PUBLISH`
+Run the tarball-matrix job with the options ``SMOKE``, ``RUN_SCONS_CHECK``, ``PUBLISH``.

 Documentation
 -------------

-Documentation to be collected for the release notes in pipelines_lsst_io is:
+Documentation to be collected for the release notes in ``pipelines_lsst_io``
+is:

 - Release notes from the T/CAMs for Pipelines, SUI, and DAX
 - Characterisation report from the DM or SQuaRE scientist